Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments

 Grounded equilibria of reducible \rMCSs are not unique equilibria in general.
-Consider, e.g., again Ex.~\ref{ex-selfJust}.
+Consider, e.g., again Example~\ref{ex-selfJust}.
 Then $\tuple{\{b\}}$ is a grounded equilibrium, while $\tuple{\{a\}}$ is not.
-Still, as checking for grounded equilibria relies on the unique grounded equilibrium of the reduct, we know that no self-justifications can occur in grounded equilibria, which is also why $\tuple{\{a\}}$ is filtered.
+Still, as checking for grounded equilibria relies on the unique grounded equilibrium of the reduct, we know that no self-justification can occur in grounded equilibria, which is also why $\tuple{\{a\}}$ is filtered.

 We can now introduce grounded equilibria streams provided that \rMCS $M$ given $\TKB$ is reducible for each $\TKB$ occurring in $\KBStr$.
-Unfortunately, checking for reducibility cannot be done a priori as the $\TKB$ will only be known at runtime (due to 3.\ of Def.~\ref{def:reducible}).
+Unfortunately, checking for reducibility cannot be done a priori as the $\TKB$ will only be known at runtime (due to 3.\ of Definition~\ref{def:reducible}).
 To complete the picture, we also spell out under which conditions an initially reducible \rMCS given $\TKB$ remains reducible.

 \begin{definition} Let $M=\tuple{\TCtxt, \TIL, \TBR}$ be a reducible \rMCS given $\TKB$.
 Then $M$ is \emph{persistently reducible given $\TKB$} iff for all sequences $\SOp^1,\ldots \SOp^m$ with $m>0$ and $\SOp^j\subseteq\{\Op \mid \Nxt{\Op}\in\BRHd{r}, r\in \SBR_i\}$, $M$ is reducible given $\TKB^j$ where $\TKB^1=\TKB$ and $\TKB^j=\tuple{\KB_1^j,\ldots,\KB_\CtxtIn^j}$ for $j>1$ with $\KB_i^j=\mng(\SOp^{j-1},\KB_i^{j-1})$. \end{definition} Thus, any reducible \rMCS (given some concrete $\TKB$) is persistently reducible if applying any arbitrary sequence of the operations under \Nxt{} occurring in the bridge rules yields again a reducible \rMCS.